 Hakuba is renowned for having some of the steepest (by Japanese standards at least) terrain in the country, and fortunately it also receives plenty of powder.
 With an average of 11 meters of snow each year, conditions are usually reliable through most of the season.
 And, like a gift from the gods, Hakuba also boasts more blue sky days than any other Japanese resort.

-In total, the area’s 9 resorts boast 135 lifts and over 200 runs.
-The most popular resorts are Happo-one, Hakuba 47, Goryu and Cortina.
+In total, the area’s 10 resorts boast 135 lifts and over 200 runs.
+Each of them are quite small so intermediate and above skiers will want to ski a variety of them over the course of a week to avoid the monotony of one small resort every day.
+Therefore when working out where to stay take into consideration that you will likely be commuting to other resorts, even if staying at the base of Happo One.
+The largest and most popular resorts are Happo-one, Hakuba 47, Goryu and Cortina.
 The terrain at each is varied, and suited to beginners through to intermediates.

-If you’re an advanced skier, you’ll be able to find steep groomed runs at most of these resorts, but the off-piste, inbound tree skiing is limited to Cortina.
-As such, the advanced skiers flock there on powder days, which means it does get tracked out fairly quickly.
+If you’re an advanced skier, you’ll be able to find steep groomed runs at most of these resorts, but the off-piste, inbound tree skiing is limited to Cortina, though expanding a little at other resorts each season.
+As such, the advanced skiers flock to Cortina on powder days, which means it does get tracked out fairly quickly.

 If you’re into moguls, you’re in luck because the Japanese love them and many slopes have perfectly formed, large, round bumps that the locals seem to fly over – leaving the rest of us to attempt before our backs and knees start to give in.